California Dream Act Application, CADAA

 Undocumented Student Resource Centers and Designated Liaisons are located on California community college campuses to provide answers and support for students.

 Undocumented, Dream Act-eligible students should fill out a California Dream Act Application (CADAA) instead of the FAFSA form.
 There is no need to fill out both applications.
 The CADAA is the first step toward securing financial aid.
-After completing your CADAA, you must create a WebGrants 4 Students account at https://mygrantinfo.csac.ca.gov/ to check your Cal Grant eligibility status.
+Be sure to submit the CADAA and a certified GPA by the March 2 Cal Grant deadline to get the most assistance possible.
+After completing your CADAA, you must create a WebGrants 4 Students account at https://www.csac.ca.gov/webgrants-4-students to check your Cal Grant eligibility status.
 Submit a signed “Non-Resident Exemption” Request (some schools will refer to this document as an “AB 540 affidavit”) to your school of choice to qualify for in-state fees at a community college.